Belgian Co-ordinated Collections of Micro-organisms: Collection

 The BCCM collections contain more than 269.000 different resources.

-Micro-organisms are an important raw material in biotechnology.
+Microorganisms are an important raw material in biotechnology.
 The properties of bacteria, fungi, yeasts and diatoms are used in countless industrial applications and processes.
 Consider, for example, fermentation processes and the use of probiotics in foods, the production of antibiotics in medicine, the use of microorganisms as growth promoting elements in agriculture, as bioremediators on polluted sites, etc.

 Moreover, the properties of numerous microbial species are still unknown.
 Therefore public culture collections truly are a treasure trove of biological material, which can be explored through screening projects, for example.